-We are still four months from knowing if Virginia casino gambling will come to four of the five designated casino host cities.
+We are still four months from knowing if Virginia casinos will come to four of the five designated casino host cities.
 Virginia voters will have the final say on Election Day, Nov.
 3.

 That isn’t stopping plans from moving forward, however.

 The five cities and their preferred casino partners are operating as if the voters have already spoken.
 This is especially true for Hard Rock Casino Resort Bristol.